 Once cadets have reached the age of 13 and 3 months they can take part in gliding at a Volunteer Gliding Squadron (VGS).

-Cadets will be given the opportunity to do a 'Gliding Induction Course' (GIC).
+Cadets will be given the opportunity to do a 'Gliding Induction Course' (GIC) in the efforts to achieve their Blue and Bronze Gliding Wings.
+Cadets start by undertaking theoretical training, progressing onto a Part Task Trainer simulator in order for cadets to practice the theory before going airborne in a Glider.
 Each part of the course focuses on using a different control surface of the aircraft which cadets learn and practice.